darkevilmac/OpenModLoader/CONTRIBUTING.md

 All code that is part of Open Mod Loader should use the same code style for the sake of consistency.
 A formatter file for IntelliJ can be found [here](https://github.com/OpenModLoader/OpenModLoader/blob/master/OML-IDEA-code-formatter.xml).
 An eclipse one will be live soon.
 The following is a list of guidelines for our code style.
 - Spaces should be used in place of tabs.
 Four spaces for every tab.
 - Method braces should be kept on the same line as the method descriptor.
 - New lines should be added after the start of a class and between methods.
 New lines should not be added after the start of a method, but they should be added between significant code blocks.
 - Field, variable and parameter names should use actual names.
 Stuff like var1 or par2 are not acceptable.
-- Java 8 code should be used where possible
+- Java 8 code should be used where possible.
 - No line wrapping.
 Small exception made for large streams.
+- Interface names should not be prefixed with 'I'.
+- All identifier names should abide by the official [Java naming conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconventions-135099.html).

 ## GitHub Etiquette
 This section contains a list of best practices when using git.